NeuroTechX/EEG-ExPy/doc/getting_started/installation.rst

 MUSE recordings on Mac: BLED112 Dongle
 ---------------------------------------------

-Unfortunately, the native bluetooth driver on Mac cannot be used with eeg-notebooks.
+Unfortunately, the native bluetooth driver on Mac cannot be used with eeg-expy.
 To run on this operating system, it is necessary to purchase a `BLED112 USB Dongle <https://www.silabs.com/wireless/bluetooth/bluegiga-low-energy-legacy-modules/device.bled112/>`_.
 Note: this is a 'special' bluetooth dongle; standard bluetooth dongles will not work.

 MUSE recordings on Linux